 In the valleys of your roof where two slopes meet, you will need flashing made of long pieces of sheet metal.
 The flashing should be installed before the shingles so that the shingles overlap the edge of the flashing slightly.
 It needs to be secured properly with nails and sealed with tar or caulk.

-The best way to make sure your roof will last is to have it installed by experienced professional roofers.
+The best way to ensure your roof will last is to have it installed by experienced professional roofers.
 At Eagle Watch Roofing, we stand behind our work with one of the best warranties in the business.
-We also bring years of experience on thousands of roofing jobs.
+We also bring years of experience from thousands of roofing jobs.
 Finally, we always suggest you see what others are saying.
 So go ahead and check out our testimonials page.
 We would be happy to connect you with real clients like yourself, as well.

 If you’re in need of a new roof, contact us today for a quote.
 You can trust that the highly skilled team at Eagle Watch Roofing will follow each of these steps to ensure you have a new roof that lasts decades!